Floer field theory for coprime rank and degree

+for a harmonic representative $a$ of the class $[a]$.
 The assertion on monotonicity is a variation on the Drezet-Narasimhan theorem \cite[Theorem F]{dr:pi}, see also \cite{la:li} and \cite{ku:pg}.
 A symplectic proof is given in \cite{me:can}.
 There it is shown, using the description in Remark \ref{repdes} below, that the first Chern class $c_1(M(P))$ is $2c$ times the symplectic class $[\omega_{M(P)}]$. \end{proof}

 Now restricting to $G=U(r)$ we have the following main result of this section.

 \begin{theorem} Let $P$ be a principal $U(r)$-bundle of degree $d$ coprime to $r$ over a compact, connected, oriented surface $X$ without boundary. \begin{enumerate} \item If $X$ has genus $g(X)\geq 1$, then the moduli space $M(P)$ is a nonempty compact symplectic manifold of dimension